Hmong customs and culture: Spirituality

 Contemporary Hmong people cannot be characterized as subscribing to a single belief system.
-Missionaries to Southeast Asia converted many Hmong people to Christianity beginning in the 19th-century and many more have become Christian since immigrating from Southeast Asia to the West.
-However, most Hmong people, both in Asia and the West, continue to maintain traditional spiritual practices that include shamanism, and ancestor veneration.
+Christian missionaries to Southeast Asia converted many Hmong people to Christianity beginning in the 19th century, and many more have become Christian since immigrating from Southeast Asia to the West.
+However, most Hmong people, both in Asia and the West, continue to maintain traditional spiritual practices that include shamanism and ancestor veneration.

 These spiritual beliefs are combined with their beliefs related to health and illness.
-In traditional Hmong spiritual practices, one does not separate the physical well-being of a person from their spiritual health; the spiritual realm is highly influential and dictates what happens in the physical world.
-According to these beliefs, everything possesses a spirit, both animate and inanimate objects.
-There is a delicate balance between these two worlds; thus the necessity to revere and honor the ancestors for guidance and protection.
+In traditional Hmong spiritual practices, one does not separate a person's physical well-being from their spiritual health; the spiritual realm is highly influential and dictates what happens in the physical world.
+According to these beliefs, everything possesses a soul, including inanimate objects.
+There is a delicate balance between these two worlds; thus, there is a necessity to revere and honor the ancestors for guidance and protection.
 The spirits of deceased ancestors are thought to influence the welfare and health of the living.
-Individuals perform rituals which include the offering of food and spirit money, pouring libation, and burning incense to appease the spirits and earn their favor.
+Individuals perform rituals which include the offering of food and spirit money, pouring libations, and burning incense to appease the spirits and earn their favor.

-Role - the male head of the household does the worshipping of ancestral spirits.
-However, it is not surprising to find women also partake in this role.
-Rituals performed by the head of the household "in honor of the ancestral spirits" are for individual benefits which are usually done during Hmong New Year celebrations.
+The male head of the household does the worshipping of ancestral spirits.
+However, it is not surprising to find women engaging in worship.
+Rituals performed by the head of the household "in honor of the ancestral spirits" are for individual benefit and are usually performed during Hmong New Year celebrations.
 It is mainly to call upon the spirits of the house to protect the house.

 Each person is thought to have 12 parts of the soul.
 These parts must remain in harmony to remain healthy.
 Some parts have specific roles.
-One of the 12 parts is reincarnated or join a living relative or descendant after death while the main part returns to the home of the ancestors into the spirit world and stays near the grave of the deceased.
+One of the 12 parts is reincarnated or joins a living relative or descendant after death, while the main part returns to the ancestor's home in the spirit world and remains near the decedent's grave.
 The soul of the living can fall into disharmony and may even leave the body.
 The loss of a soul or parts (poob plig) can cause serious illness.
 The number of parts lost determines how serious the illness is.
-A soul-calling ceremony (hu plig) can be performed by shamans, when the soul has been frightened away, within the community to entice the soul home with chanting and offerings of food.
-Shamans perform rituals because they are the ones who have special access to go in contact with souls or spirits, or in other words, the otherworld.
-Rituals are usually performed to restore the health of an individual, or family, and call one’s wandering spirit back home.
-For soul calling, there are a couple of different ceremonies; One usually done by the head of the household and one by the shaman.
+A soul-calling ceremony (hu plig) can be performed by shamans when the soul has been frightened away, within the community, to entice the soul home with chanting and offerings of food.
+Shamans perform rituals because they are the ones who have special access to come into contact with souls or spirits, or in other words, the otherworld.
+Rituals are usually performed to restore the health of an individual or a family and to call one's wandering spirit back home.
+For soul calling, there are a couple of different ceremonies: one usually done by the head of the household and one by the shaman.